Victoria’s environment protection framework

 The EP Act regulates waste from two often competing perspectives: prohibiting harmful conduct and promoting beneficial conduct.
 The EP Act seeks to make those who generate, transport, receive and dispose of waste accountable and responsible for acting lawfully.
 In doing so, the EP Act supports action to avoid waste generation in the first place and encourages the best outcome from materials that make up waste.

-Just because a substance is defined as ‘waste’ in the EP Act does not mean it is unvalued nor does it indicate that a person has breached the EP Act.
-The EP Act does not make the existence of waste illegal.
-What the EP Act does is create rules that apply to those who generate, transport, receive and dispose of waste.
-The more harmful or mismanaged type of waste, the more stringent the rules applicable to that waste.
+Just because a substance is defined as ‘waste’ in the EP Act does not mean it is unvalued or that a person possessing waste has breached the EP Act.
+Instead, the EP Act makes those who generate, transport, receive and dispose of waste responsible for their role in managing waste.
+The more harmful or potentially mismanaged the waste, the more stringent the rules applicable to that waste.
 The EP Act divides waste into increasingly serious or hazardous categories – litter and municipal waste, industrial waste, priority waste and reportable priority waste – with the level of regulation increasing accordingly, commensurate with the risks posed by those waste categories.